ashulodwal8287-lab/Retail-Warehouse-Sales-Dashboard/README.md

 Conducted state-level and city-level analysis to uncover regional performance insights.
 Implemented interactive slicers and filters to enable dynamic data exploration and real-time business insights.
 Transformed raw data into meaningful visual reports to support data-driven decision-making.

+# Screenshots/Demos
+Show what the dashboard looks like-